10 Special Celebration of Life Ideas for Your Loved One

 10. Plan a symbolic activity

 This celebration of life idea is a hallmark of the event.
-Most celebration of life events include a symbolic activity, like the release of butterflies, balloons, or paper lanterns or the planting of seeds.
+Most celebration of life events include a symbolic activity, like the release of butterflies, balloons, paper lanterns, or the planting of seeds.
 The activity you choose will depend on the person you are celebrating.

 Bonus idea: annual retreat tribute